toprakfirat/ucuncuyenibot2/README.md

 # ucuncuyenibot2
-The Turkish Indie Rock Band Name generator
+The Turkish Indie Rock Band Album Cover Generator

-Import Grupadi.py and use "son()" function to create a randomly generated band name.
+Import Albumkapagi.py and use "albumkapagi()" function to create a randomly generated album cover.